DevieraDeviera

 The 4 key metrics engineering intelligence tracks

 Engineering intelligence platforms track two layers of metrics.
 The first layer is the DORA framework metrics, which predict overall delivery performance.
 The second layer is the workflow metrics that drive DORA scores.
+Use the free DORA Metrics Calculator to benchmark your team against elite, high, medium, and low performers — or, if you connect GitHub, the live DORA Metrics dashboard computes all four metrics automatically from your real integration data.

 • Deployment frequency — how often code reaches production.
 Elite teams deploy multiple times per day.
 This metric self-limits when CI is unreliable, PRs stall in review, or deployment pipelines fail frequently.
+Learn more about Vercel deployment best practices.

 • CI pass rate on main — the percentage of main branch CI runs that pass on first attempt.
 Below 85% means the team is spending material time on failure response every week.
 Separate genuine failures (code issues) from flaky failures (test infrastructure issues) — they require different interventions.
+See GitHub's guide to CI automation.

 • Mean time to recovery (MTTR) — when CI does fail on main, how long does it take to restore a green build?
 Sub-30-minute MTTR indicates mature tooling and response culture.
 Over 2 hours suggests failures are being discovered late without sufficient context for rapid diagnosis.